sroeschus/sroeschus.github.io/content/posts/memleak_tool/index.md

 (b'top', 11748, 8, b'...11', 3393.638453, b'alloc exited, size = 5, result = 56140ebc92b0')
 ```

+The format of the output is: task, pid, cpu#, flags, timestamp and allocation / de-allocation
+message.
 For each allocation it shows the two lines: alloc entered and alloc exited.
-For the de-allocation
+For the
-operation it only shows the free entered entry.
-For the allocations as well as for the de-allocation
+de-allocation operation it only shows the free entered entry.
+For the allocations as well as
-it reports the address as well as the size of the request.
-This makes it very easy to write
+for the de-allocation it reports the address as well as the size of the request.
+This makes it
-scripts on top of the output to see which memory addresses do not get freed.
+very easy to write scripts on top of the output to see which memory addresses do not get freed.

 In addition it also shows the process id and the name of the process.
 If the process starts
 new threads or child processes they are also traced.